-A month has gone by since the last earnings report for Old Dominion Freight Line (ODFL).
-Shares have lost about 2.5% in that time frame, outperforming the S&P 500.
+It has been about a month since the last earnings report for Old Dominion Freight Line (ODFL).
+Shares have lost about 9% in that time frame, underperforming the S&P 500.

-Old Dominion exited the second quarter with cash and cash equivalents of $228.96 million compared with $190.28 million at the end of 2018.
-Old Dominion's cash flow from operations in the quarter came in at $255.7 million.
+Old Dominion exited the first quarter with cash and cash equivalents of $280.6million.
+Capital expenditures in the quarter totaled $70.7 million.

 How Have Estimates Been Moving Since Then?

-Currently, Old Dominion has a great Growth Score of A, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Old Dominion has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.